 Student research analyst positions

 The research analyst positions provide hands-on experience for students during the academic year.
-Students are expected to keep regular office hours at the CIE when they are conducting research, and compensation will be competitive ($10-$12 per hour depending on qualifications).
+Students are expected to keep regular office hours at the CIE when they are conducting research, and compensation will be competitive.
 Students will gain valuable skills, including hands-on experience with state-of-the art research methods, data generation, collection, hypothesis testing, analysis, in addition to learning more about various aspects of entrepreneurship.

 Faculty research grants

 Faculty grants are awarded on a competitive basis.
+Due to limited funds, this grant is offered to full-time tenured or tenure-track professors only.
 Interested faculty members should submit a research prospectus that outlines the research question and relationship to entrepreneurship/innovation.
 Selection criteria include the importance of the topic, likelihood of successful publication, and expected quality of the student research experience.